mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Fortunately, we can race the two tasks, to speed up the process and go to work earlier:
+Fortunately, we can race the two tasks to speed up the process and go to work earlier:

 ```java
 @SneakyThrows